sprice/stratum-obsidian/README.md

 # Stratum

-Stratum creates structured literature notes in Obsidian from your Zotero cloud library without Better BibTeX, running Zotero, or custom templates.
+Stratum creates structured literature notes in Obsidian from your Zotero library.
+No custom templates, no manual API key setup, no setup project before you can take notes.
 It generates readable markdown and keeps managed sections in sync while leaving your own writing alone.

 > **Requires a Stratum account**
 >
 > Stratum is an open-source plugin paired with a [Stratum](https://stratumnotes.com) account.
 You need an account and internet access, but the core workflow is free to start.
 Sign-in, Zotero auth, sync, and enrichment all run through Stratum's service.

+Stratum works two ways.
+When the Zotero app is open on your desktop, Stratum can import your whole library at once and refresh your open notes the moment you highlight or annotate something in Zotero.
+When the Zotero app is closed, or when you're on mobile, Stratum keeps your notes fresh through its cloud service instead.
+You don't need to pick a mode.
+Stratum uses whichever one is available.

 ## Features